Holistische Arts

 Get a quantitative HPV test

 Know which HPV type is still present and how high the viral load is.
 This determines the risk of recurrence.
-HPV 16 in particular requires extra alertness: 94% chance of CIN recurrence within 18 months.
+HPV 16 in particular requires extra alertness: a 94% chance of CIN recurrence within 18 months.

 2